deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 }
 ```

-until this point our smart contract look like this:
+Until now, our smart contract has looked like this:

 ```CPP
 // SPDX-License-Identifier: GPL-3.0